isabella232/journeys.en/help/using/api/capping.md

-Use-Case n°1: creation and deployment of a new capping configuration
+Use-Case n°1: **Creation and deployment of a new capping configuration**

 1. list
 1. create
 1. candeploy
 1. deploy

-Use-Case n°2: update and deploy a capping configuration not deployed yet
+Use-Case n°2: **Update and deploy a capping configuration not deployed yet**

 1. list
 1. get